ziv-lin/r3live_dataset/README.md

 | 9 | hkust_campus_seq_01.bag | 8.2 GB   | 1162 s  | 1524 m | Yes | - -

 [1]: The length of traveling is calculated with the result of [R3LIVE](https://github.com/hku-mars/r3live) algorithm.<br>
-[2]: Returning back to the origin with the location error less than 10 cm.
+[2]: We sampled the data by traveling a loop, with finally returning back to the origin (i.e., the distance between the starting and ending position is less than 10 cm).